Support Tip: Adopting Bullhorn Internally

 - How many data points do you need?

 In most cases, the second overrides the first.
-Most users recognize there are a minimum number of data points, such as name, email, address, etc that everyone needs.
+Most users recognise there are a minimum number of data points, such as name, email, address, etc that everyone needs.
 Users may not enter a candidate’s work history because they feel they could easily search their resume for that information.

 Some ways to get around this: